If you have a 1911 penny, you’re probably wondering what it’s worth.

 The year 1911 was actually very significant for the United States Mint.
 It was the first year that the Denver Mint ever struck the Lincoln cent.
 Today, the Denver Mint strikes billions of pennies.
 But back in 1911, the Denver mint made barely more than 12 million 1911-D pennies — and only a fraction of these still exist.
 That’s why they are so much scarcer than the 1911 pennies from the Philadelphia Mint.
 (Though those are getting more difficult to find, too.)

-Meanwhile, the 1911-S penny is very tough to find in any condition — because so few were made and, as time went on, fewer and fewer survived.
+The 1911-S wheat penny is very tough to find in any condition — because so few were made and, as time went on, fewer and fewer survived.
 The 1911-S penny isn’t necessarily a rare coin in lower circulated grades, but it’s definitely harder to find than many other wheat pennies and is highly sought after by coin collectors today!

 As was customary at the time, the Philadelphia Mint made a small quantity of 1911 proof pennies.
 These old proof pennies don’t look anything similar to the mirror-like proof coins many collectors are familiar with today.
 Rather, 1911 proof pennies have a satiny finish and are distinguished from regular 1911 pennies thanks to a sharper strike and squarer-shaped rims than their business-strike counterparts.